dobkeratops/compiler/README.md

   * I'm intending to transpile to self-host,
   * so have been reluctant to dive into full "modern C++"
   * still might want to eliminate dependance on C++ stdlib with simplified Vec<T>

+### Open questions...

+ * default value passing behaviour especially * vs &, C++ vs rust..
+   * C++ - value, copy by default, but autoborrow for '& ptrs' (aka references)
+   * Rust - move by default, must write 'borrow' explicitely.
+ * whats' more useful, whats' more consistent?
+   * Move is cheap, borrow is cheap, but which is more common..
+     * find oneself writing & a lot in rust.
+ * this language wants immutable default, like rust.
+ * immutable-borrow is just like a value, so reverting to C++ like behaviour modified for immutable borrow could be nice.
+ * its nice that Rust makes copy explicit (.clone()), as its' expensive
+   * do we want to use C++ copy-constructors, or go that route..
+ * perhaps we should just have immutable-borrow as the default/nothing extra typed
+   * and write explicit move or copy operators/functions
+   * and have to write something explicit for a *mutable* pointer.
+     * agree with google-style guide's preference to make output params obvious at callsite
+     * rust also requires you to write &mut
+ * So is simply C++ like behaviour, tweaked for immutable default enough
+ * can we still shoe-horn compiling Rust source into this
+   * Auto-coerce *ptr to &ptr, and & makes a * like in C++.
+   * does that break any C++ code?

+ * What are the deatils of jonathan blows ^ptr. how does that sit.
+   * would most likely want to converge on that language..

+ * Could we just generalize how the * & operators act on types and use some syntax on their declaration to set that up
+   * so C++ transpiled and rust originated types get the right behaviour